adamjm/ibm-cp4d-silver-bullet-deployment/README.md

 **"sbd-wml"** stands for "**S**ilver **B**ullet on **D**eployment with **W**atson **M**achine **L**earning".
 The aim is to deploy any python projects to IBM Cloud Pak for Data (CPD).

-- Can be projects developed with Watson Studio in IBM Cloud Pak for Data
+- Support projects developed with Watson Studio in IBM Cloud Pak for Data.
-- Can be projects developed outside of Watson Studio
+- Support projects developed outside of Watson Studio.
-- Support CPD 3.5/4.0/4.5
+- Support CPD 3.5/4.0/4.5.
 - Support "batch job"  and "online" deployment.
 - Support CPD as a platform and also CPD as a service.
+- Support all ML frameworks, as long as it can be done with python.
 - It can be used to enable CI/CD.
-- When there is accessible SMTP server within CPD, email notification can be enabled.
+- If there is an accessible SMTP server within CPD, email notification can be enabled.
-  It is particularly useful when python scripts failed due to bug or imperfect data.
+  It is particularly useful when python scripts failed due to bugs or imperfect data.
-- Export **stderr** and **stdout** to job logs, you know what happened in detail.
+- Contain **stderr** and **stdout** in job logs, so you know what happened in detail.
-- Support all ML frameworks, as long as it can be done with python.

 Author: Jianbin Tang, jbtang@au1.ibm.com.

 # License
 - Apache License 2.0.
-- Not a license requirement, but if you like it and used it, appreciate you "watch" and "star" the project :)
 - Feel free to fork it!
+- Not a license requirement, but if you like it or used it, appreciate your "watch" and "star" the project :)
-And welcome your feedbacks and contributions.
+- Welcome your feedbacks and contributions.

 Thank you!

 # Code Structure
 - **code_example_to_be_deployed** : an example project code folder to be deployed.